What’s the Real Difference Between CRM and PSM? (And why CRM needs PSM)

 • Resource allocation and scheduling

-• Plus, all associated expenses across entire service-delivery stages
+• All associated expenses across entire service delivery stages

-• All of these, and others, come into full view of management with real-time analysis and reporting
+All of these and more come into full view for management with real-time analysis and reporting.
+Real-time operational efficiency assessments align services rendered with the exact cost of delivery.

-The result is one cohesive, end-to-end process where cost metrics related to time and other resource expenses are logged, captured, and accounted for across marketing, sales, service delivery, and accounting.
-Within a single system.
+The result is one cohesive, end-to-end process where cost metrics related to time and other resource expenses are logged, captured and accounted for across marketing, sales, service delivery and accounting—all within a single system.
+This unified approach, merging CRM business data and project management tasks, ensures consistent messaging, thorough cost tracking and streamlined billing.
+Over time, the synergy between these systems can significantly enhance customer satisfaction by reducing errors, improving responsiveness and revealing valuable insights about service quality.

 PSM: Absolutely!